-When it comes to protecting your vehicle from rust, it doesn’t matter how many miles are on it.
+When it comes to protecting your vehicle from rust and corrosion, it doesn’t matter how many miles are on it.
 If you want to keep your vehicle around for longer while also preserving its value, now’s the time to act.
 Don’t wait for the damage to be done to realize you should’ve had your vehicle protected a long time ago.

 What Is Rust, Exactly?

 Rust is the common name for iron oxide, a chemical compound that’s formed when iron is exposed to water and air.
 When moisture combines with the carbon monoxide in the air, this forms a weak carbonic acid that starts to break down the iron.
 At the same time, water is being broken down into its separate elements of hydrogen and oxygen.
 When the oxygen atoms meet and bond with the iron atoms, iron oxide – or rust – results.